Haber process: Process

-Combined with the energy needed to produce hydrogen and purified atmospheric nitrogen, ammonia production is energy-intensive, accounting for 1% to 2% of global energy consumption, 3% of global carbon emissions, and 3% to 5% of natural gas consumption.
+Combined with the energy needed to produce hydrogen and purified atmospheric nitrogen, ammonia production is energy-intensive, accounting for 1–2% of global energy consumption, 3% of global carbon emissions, and 3% to 5% of natural gas consumption.
 Hydrogen required for ammonia synthesis is most often produced through gasification of hydrocarbons, mostly natural gas, but other potential hydrogen sources include coal, petroleum, peat, biomass, or waste.
-As of 2012, the global production of ammonia produced from natural gas using the steam reforming process was 72%, however in China as of 2022 natural gas and coal were responsible for 20% and 75% respectively.
+As of 2012, the global production of ammonia produced from natural gas using the steam reforming process was 72%; however, in China as of 2022, natural gas and coal were responsible for 20% and 75% respectively.
 Hydrogen can also be produced from water and electricity using electrolysis: at one time, most of Europe's ammonia was produced from the Hydro plant at Vemork.
 Other possibilities include biological hydrogen production or photolysis, but at present, steam reforming of natural gas is the most economical means of mass-producing hydrogen.

 The choice of catalyst is important for synthesizing ammonia.
-In 2012, Hideo Hosono's group found that Ru-loaded calcium-aluminium oxide C12A7:e– electride works well as a catalyst and pursued more efficient formation.
+In 2012, Hideo Hosono's group reported ammonia synthesis using Ru-loaded calcium-aluminium oxide C12A7:e– electride, describing the electride as an electron donor and reversible hydrogen store.
+Subsequent work studied nitrogen dissociation and catalytic mechanisms on Ru-loaded C12A7:e–.
 This method is implemented in a small plant for ammonia synthesis in Japan.
 In 2019, Hosono's group found another catalyst, a novel perovskite oxynitride-hydride BaCeO_{3-x}N_{y}H_{z}|, that works at lower temperature and without costly ruthenium.

 Hydrogen production

 The major source of hydrogen is methane.
 Steam reforming of natural gas extracts hydrogen from methane in a high-temperature and pressure tube inside a reformer with a nickel catalyst.
 Other fossil fuel sources include coal, heavy fuel oil and naphtha.

-Green hydrogen is produced without fossil fuels or carbon dioxide emissions from biomass, water electrolysis and thermochemical (solar or another heat source) water splitting.
+Green hydrogen is produced without fossil fuels or carbon dioxide emissions from biomass, using water electrolysis or thermochemical (solar or another heat source) water splitting.

 Starting with a natural gas (CH_{4}) feedstock, the steps are as follows;